bashup/realpaths/README.md

 #### realpath.canonical

 Sets `REPLY` to the *fully canonicalized* form of `$1`, recursively resolving symlinks in every part of the path where that can be done, roughly equivalent to `realpath -m` or `readlink -m`.
-Always succeeds, but potentially quite slow, depending on how many directories are symlinks.
+Always succeeds, but potentially rather slow, depending on how many directories are symlinks.

-You don't really need this function unless you are trying to determine whether divergent paths lead to the "same" file: for use cases that don't involve comparing paths,  `realpath.resolved` should be sufficient.
-(Note, too, that using canonical paths can result in user confusion, since they have to reconcile their inputs with your outputs.)
+You don't really need this function unless you are trying to determine whether divergent paths lead to the "same" file.
+For use cases that don't involve comparing paths, `realpath.resolved` should be sufficient, or perhaps even `realpath.absolute`.
+(Note, too, that using canonical paths can result in user confusion, since users then have to reconcile their inputs with your outputs!)

 ## License